 Although overlooked, New Vegas’ radiation perks are definitely worth the penalties they bring, especially when combined with wasteland outfits and the Travel Light perk.

 Overall, each game (even within the same franchise) deals with radiation differently.
 It’s a difficult feature to include in a game and it’s even harder to get right.
 There’s no right or wrong answer to the inclusion of radiation sickness in a video game or movie.
 Metro 2033 uses radiation merely to set the tone, while S.T.A.L.K.E.R. uses radiation to make players think about resource management and navigation, and the gameplay mechanics of the Fallout franchise continue to mutate in entirely new directions.
-Radiation is a necessary part of the post-nuclear atmosphere and I hope that game developers continue to experiment with this genre specific gameplay mechanic.
+Radiation is a necessary part of the post-nuclear atmosphere and I hope game developers continue to experiment with this genre specific gameplay mechanic.

 How would you like to see radioactivity and radiation sickness used in video games?
 Tell us in the comments!